yashkhandelwal123/Vendor-Management-System/README.md

 - Clone the repository using git clone.

-- Install dependencies using npm install or yarn install.
+- Install dependencies using `npm install` or `yarn install`.

-- Start the application using npm run start or yarn start.
+- Start the application using `npm run dev'.

 - Use a tool Postman to test the API endpoints.